-During the 2015 Regular Session of the General Assembly, Senate Bill 119 passed, amending KRS 156.095 which requires the Kentucky Department of Education (KDE) to develop and maintain a list of approved comprehensive evidence-informed trainings on child abuse and neglect prevention, recognition, and reporting that encompass child physical, sexual, and emotional abuse and neglect.
+KRS 156.095, Section 7 requires KDE to develop and maintain a list of approved comprehensive evidence-informed trainings on child abuse and neglect prevention, recognition, and reporting that encompass child physical, sexual, and emotional abuse and neglect.

 All school administrators, certified personnel, office staff, instructional assistants, and coaches and extracurricular sponsors who are employed by the school district hired after January 31, 2017, shall complete the implemented training or trainings within ninety (90) days of being hired and then every two years after.

-Every public school shall prominently display the statewide child abuse hotline number administered by the Cabinet for Health and Family Services.
+Every public school shall prominently display the statewide child abuse hotline number and the National Human Trafficking Reporting Hotline number administered by the United States Department for Health and Human Services.

 Child Abuse and Neglect (CA/N) Checks